Living in Fear

 The vast majority of displaced persons in northern Iraq did not stay in their homes as the self-proclaimed Islamic State approached.
 They fled when they realized that the forces protecting them—either Iraqi or Kurdish—had abandoned their posts.
 In most cases, they had mere hours or minutes to collect any belongings.

 Many displaced Iraqis feel distrust toward their Sunni Arab neighbors, and these Sunni Arab civilians also will need protection during and after the area’s liberation.
 Kurdish, Iraqi, and ad hoc paramilitary groups have little training in distinguishing civilian from fighter.
-Rampant distrust and fear will impede efforts to bring about reconciliation, will feed the desire for local self-defense militias, and will raise the potential for reprisal killings and future conflict.
+Rampant distrust and fear will impede efforts to bring about reconciliation, feed the desire for local self-defense militias, and raise the potential for reprisal killings and future conflict.